FAQ

 Ninole is a small town on the northeast side of the Big Island of Hawai‘i, located along the scenic Hāmākua Coast.
 It’s known for lush landscapes, waterfalls, and the smallest post office in the state.
 Hog Heaven Coffee is proudly grown and roasted right here in Ninole, giving you a true taste of the Big Island.

-- Grown in deep volcanic soil, unlike other Hawaiian regions with lava-rock terrain
+• Grown in deep volcanic soil, unlike other Hawaiian regions

-It's a personalized journey of our farm to cup coffee process from coffee tree to roasted coffee.
-See our Farm Tour for more details.
+It's a personalized journey through our farm-to-cup coffee process — from coffee tree to roasted coffee.
+While the tour lasts about 45 min he length is up to you.
+We welcome talking story.
+See our Farm Tour page for more details.

-13. What roast should I get for my coffee maker?
+17. Which roast is best for my coffee maker?

 It's not the roast but the grind that's important for the best tasting coffee.
 For instance, you want a medium grind for drip vs. fine grind for espresso vs. course grind for french press.
 Read our blog on achieving the perfect cup of coffee.

 Ahhh this is where personal taste and sensitivity to your senses come into harmony.
-Because our coffee comes from the same source, it's the quality of the beans are equal, as in the flavonoids are present in all three roast profiles but to a more or lesser degree.
+Because our coffee comes from the same source, the quality of the beans are equal, as in the flavonoids are present in all three roast profiles but to a more or lesser degree of intensity.
 Our medium roast has the most noticeable flavonoids, while dark roast has least with medium-dark somewhere in the middle.
 The differences are subtle but noticeable.
-Additionally there are differences in health benefits between the roasts.
+Additionally read bout the differences in health benefits between the roasts.